 These new safe areas are also available to you through Interface Builder.

-Just check the new box and the size inspector for Safe Area Layout Guide.
+Just check the new box in the Size Inspector for Safe Area Layout Guide.

 In rare circumstances, you may not want a full-height sidebar.